fedeb95/memes/README.md

 ## Hypothesis:

 Meme diffusion follows a power law.
+That is, given a number of competing posts, success of posts can be approximated with a power law distribution.

 ## Methodology:
 Scrape Reddit for new posts and follow their evolution for an appropriate period of time (which is...?)
-Try to fit it to a Power Law distribution for the most successful posts.
+Try to fit data at the end of the tracking period to a Power Law distribution.

 TODO find out:
-- appropriate length of time to monitor posts
+- appropriate length of time to monitor posts (trying 10h)
-- appropriate number of posts
+- appropriate number of posts (trying 100)
-- appropriate poll time for new stats about tracked posts
+- appropriate poll time for new stats about tracked posts (trying every second + requests time)

 ### Data scraping: